Stefano-Civelli/Political-Advertising-2022-AU-Federal-Election/README.md

 ## Data

-The data used in this analysis is not included in this repository due to size constraints.
 All data files can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.13661563).
 After downloading, place the files as follows:

 - Raw data file `2022_AU_election_raw.zip` should be placed in the `data/raw/` directory without unzipping
 - All other data files should be placed in the `data/external/` directory